gaspaonrocks/universal-node-router/readme.md

 }
 ```

-Beware that controllers should be exported as modules, classes, functions, anything that is accessible.
+Beware that controllers should be exported as modules, classes, functions, anything that is accessible through module.exports.

 The methods have predefined clear names :